M&J Trimming Product Glossary

 P

-Pailletes: Large, flat sequin with hole at top for sewing purposes to give a hanging, fringe look.
-Used for sparkle or shine on mostly eveningwear and costumes.
+Pailletes: Large, flat sequins with a hole at top for sewing purposes to give a hanging, fringe look.
+Pailletes are used for sparkle or shine on mostly eveningwear and costumes.

-Pearls: Available in plastic and glass.
-Can be natural or man-made.
-Comes in many sizes and colors.
-Used for jewelry and beadwork on garments and accessories.
+Pearl Button Pearls: Available in plastic and glass.
+Pearls can be either naturally derived or man-made.
+Pearls come in many sizes and colors and can be used for jewelry, beadwork on garments and accessories.

-Pendants: Object similar to a bead or charm with similar purposes coming in many shapes, sizes, and materials.
-Used for jewelry and some clothing applications.
+Horn Pendant Pendants: Object similar to a bead or charm with similar purposes coming in many shapes, sizes, and materials.
+Pendants can be used for jewelry and some clothing applications.

-Piping/ Cord-edge: A twisted, braided, or solid tube of material that is attached to a strip of tape for insertion into a seam.
-Used for a clean or decorative finish on furniture, pillows, chairs, sofas, and on clothing such as trousers, jackets, and coats.
+Piping / Cordedge: A twisted, braided, or solid tube of material that is attached to a strip of tape for insertion into a seam.
+Piping can be used for a clean or decorative finish on furniture, pillows, chairs, sofas, and on clothing such as trousers, jackets, and coats.

-Plastic Jewels: Plastic, molded into the shapes of true gems and jewels ranging in many colors and shapes.
-Used for costumes, eveningwear, denim, and jewelry.
+Plastic Jewels Plastic Jewels: Plastic, molded into the shapes of true gems and jewels ranging in many colors and shapes.
+Plastic jewels are often used to embellish costumes, eveningwear, denim, and jewelry.

-Poly: Polypropylene ribbon.
+Poly: Stands for polypropylene ribbon.
 This is a “plastic” ribbon that does not look like plastic but is excellent for outdoor use or for floral use.

-Polyester: made from fabric and is very durable.
-(SF & DF satin ribbons)
+Polyester: Made from fabric and is very durable.

 R

-Rayon: Natural material used in ribbons & cording
+Rayon: A man-made material used in ribbons and cording

-Rhinestone Trim: A continuous line of rhinestones in various widths, sizes, and colors.
-Used for high shine on garments and accessories giving the look of diamonds or gems.
-Most commonly seen on denim, eveningwear, and bridal.
-Works best when sewn on but can also be glued on using E-6000.
+Rhinestone Trim Rhinestone Trim: A continuous line of rhinestones in various widths, sizes, and colors.
+Rhinestone trim is used for high shine on garments and accessories giving the look of diamonds or gems.
+This type of trim is most commonly seen on denim, eveningwear, and bridal and works best when sewn on but can also be glued using E-6000.

-Ribbons: Flat piece of material in a variety of fabrics, sizes, patterns, and colors.
-Used for invitations, packaging, headwear, clothing, jewelry, and shoes.
+Ribbon Ribbons: Flat piece of material in a variety of fabrics, sizes, patterns, and colors.
+Ribbons can be used for countless projects, but some of their most common uses include invitations, packaging, headwear, clothing, jewelry, and shoes.

-Rim Setting: A metal rim that holds the rhinestones onto fabric.
+Rim Setting: A metal rim that holds rhinestones onto fabric.

-Rococo: Novelty trim with a young, playful appeal using mainly 3-D images such as rosettes, fringe, bows, and flowers on a ribbon.
-Used for children wear, crafting, and packaging.
+Rococo: Novelty trim with a young, playful appeal using details like rosettes, fringe, bows, and flowers on a ribbon.
+Rococo trims are used for children wear, crafting, and packaging.

 S

-Sequins: Small flat or domed disc with hole in center for sewing purposes.
-Can be shinny or matte.
-Used for accentuating clothing, especially costumes or eveningwear, for adding shine or reflection to a garment.
-These are made from plastic or metal cups and has a simi-bowl shape.
+Sequins: Small, flat or domed disc with a hole in the center for sewing purposes.
+They can have a shiny or matte finish.
+Sequins are used for accentuating clothing, especially costumes or eveningwear, to add shine or reflection to a garment.
+They are made from plastic or metal cups and can sometimes have a semi-bowl shape.

 Sequin Trim: Trim with continuous rows of sequins sewn together.
-Used for costumes, belts, garments and eveningwear.
+This trim is used for costumes, belts, garments and eveningwear.

 Sew-on: Requires stitching with a needle and thread in order to apply onto garments.
-Can be gems, appliqués or trims.
+They can be gems, appliqués or trims.

 SF: Stands for “Single Face”.
-It means pattern or texture is only on one side of the ribbon.
+This term refers to a pattern or texture that appears only on one side of a ribbon.

-Shoe clip: small metal piece that clips onto the desired area and can be decorated with embellishments.
+Shoe clip: Small metal piece that clips onto a desired area and can be decorated with embellishments.

-Snaps: Can be magnetic or push in.
-There are two pieces; a male & female.
-They are used for a secure closure on bags or garments.
+Fastener Snaps: Can be magnetic or push in.
+There are two pieces: a male & female.
+Snaps are used as a secure closure on bags or garments.

-Sobo Craft Glue: Used for gluing things like ribbons, beads and trims to paper, wood or other crafts.
-It is non-washable and for decorative uses only.
-Non-toxic.
+Leather Cord Sobo Craft Glue: Used for gluing ribbons, beads and trims to paper, wood or other crafts.
+It is non-washable, non-toxic, and for decorative use only.

-Suede and Leather Trims: Flat ribbon or braid made out of real or faux leather or suede.
-Used for decoration on clothing, handbags, shoes, and jewelry.
+Leather Cord Suede / Leather Trims: Flat ribbon or braid made out of real or faux leather or suede.
+These types of trims are used for decoration on clothing, handbags, shoes, and jewelry.

-Swarovski Rhinestone: Famous brand name of fine rhinestone or crystal gems.
-Created to give shine and luster like a true stone or diamond.
-Used for embellishing denim, cell phones, eveningwear, bridal, and jewelry.
-We also carry some non- Swarovski rhinestones as well.
+Swarovski Rhinestone: Famous brand name of fine rhinestones and crystal gems.
+Swarovski rhinestones are created to give shine and luster like a true gem or diamond.
+Rhinestones can be used for embellishing denim, cell phones, eveningwear, bridal, and jewelry.
+M&J Trimming also carries some non-Swarovski rhinestones as well.

 T

 Tassels: A gathering of small pieces of fabric (fringe) into one ornament.
-Used as an adornment or as a pull device mainly with interiors such as curtains, ceiling fans, furniture, and menus.
+Tassels are used as an adornment or as a pull device mainly with interiors such as curtains, ceiling fans, furniture, and menus.

-Tiffany Setting: Prongs that holds the rhinestones onto fabric.
+Tiffany Settings Tiffany Setting: Prongs that hold the rhinestones onto fabric.

-Twill Tape: Woven ribbon usually in a herringbone pattern, which can easily fold over a seam.
-Also know as apron tape or fold-over tape.
-Used for covering unfinished seams on a garment or for a sturdy tie closure or backing on a garment.
+Twill Tape: Woven ribbon usually in a herringbone pattern, which can be easily folded over a seam.
+Twill tape is also known as apron tape or fold-over tape and can be used for covering unfinished seamson a garment or for a sturdy tie closure or backing on a garment.

 U